nasa/cumulus/docs/operator-docs/granule-workflows.md

 * Go to the 'Executions' page to view the status of the ingested granules.
 ![Screenshot of Executions Page](assets/cd_executions_page.png)

 ### Failed Granule

 1. Delete from CMR
+* Review the granule by the Collection ID

+2. Select Failed Granule
+* In the Cumulus dashboard, go to the `Collections` page.
+* Use search to find the granule.

 2. Re-ingest Granule
+* Go to the 'Collections' page
+* Click on `Reingest` and a modal will pop up for your confirmation.

 ### Multiple Failed Granules

+1. Delete from CMR
+* Review the granules by the Collection ID

-1. Select Failed Granules
+2. Select Failed Granules

-* In the Cumulus dashboard, go to the Collections page.
+* In the Cumulus dashboard, go to the `Collections` page.
-* Click on 'Failed Granules'.
+* Click on `Failed Granules`.
 * Select multiple granules.

 2. Bulk Re-ingest Granules
+* Click on `Reingest` and a modal will pop up for your confirmation.